-It doesn’t help that gluten seems to be the latest in a LONG line of foods that people have decide are ‘bad’ for you, causing the greater population to jump on the “Gluten-Free” bandwagon .
 You only have to walk down your local supermarket aisles to see that gluten free products have exploded onto our supermarket shelves.
-2 years ago, when my little Midge was first taken off gluten, there was only a couple of brands of bread readily available.
+Six years ago when the midge was first taken off gluten, there was only a couple of brands of bread readily available.
 Now, you are spoilt for choice, with new products seeming to appear every day.
 Does this mean more and more people are becoming intolerant?
 Or are they simply choosing to eat gluten free as a health choice?

-I find the term gluten intolerance can be a bit ambiguous, as it is more of an umbrella term that includes many things.
+I find the the term gluten intolerance can be a bit ambiguous, as it is more of an umbrella term, that includes many things.
 So I like to break it down… and use the following terms:

 Non Coeliac Gluten Sensitivity

-Non Coeliac gluten sensitivity (NCGS) is a term used to describe a set of symptoms (like Coeliac disease) that people link to the consumption of gluten containing foods.
-They either do not test positively to Coeliac or perhaps have not been tested, but find relief for various gastrointestinal/health issues from avoiding/removing gluten from their diet.
-There is still substantial debate as to the actual prevalence of NCGS, especially as it is often self-diagnosed.
+Non Coeliac gluten sensitivity (NCGS) is a term used to describe a set of symptoms (like Coeliacs) that people link to the consumption of gluten containing foods.
+They either do not test positively to Coeliacs or perhaps have not been tested, but find relief for various gastrointestinal/health issues from avoiding/removing gluten from their diet.
+There is still substantial debate as to the actual prevalence of NCGS, especially as it is often self diagnosed.

 Wheat sensitivity, like NCGS, is a term used to describe symptoms linked to the consumption of foods containing wheat, but in contrast they can tolerate oats, rye and barley…. and some can even tolerate the ancient varieties of wheat such as Spelt and/or Kamut.
 I really want to discuss wheat sensitivity, and its link to FODMAPS.
 That is an acronym for..

 Gluten free grains